Collaborative Learning for Cyberattack Detection in Blockchain Networks: Proposed collaborative learning model for intrusion detection in blockchain network

 \section{Proposed collaborative learning model for intrusion detection in blockchain network}

-In our proposed collaborative learning model, full nodes in the blockchain networks will be used as Learning Nodes (LNs) to learn data and share their learned knowledge to improve learning performance for the whole network.
-At each learning node, we propose to use a deep neural network to learn useful information from its collected data.
-Then, the learning nodes will share their trained learning models to the CS.
-After that, the CS will calculate the aggregated model (i.e., the global model) and share this model back to the LNs.
-When a learning node receives this aggregated model from the CS, it will integrate with its current learning model and train its local dataset.
+Fig.~\ref{fig:proposed_sys_model} describes our proposed framework for intrusion detection in the blockchain network.
+In our proposed collaborative learning model, the fullnodes in the blockchain networks will be used as Learning Nodes (LNs) to learn knowledge from their collected data inside their subnetworks and share their learned knowledge to improve learning performance for the whole network.
+We also propose to use a deep neural network at each LN to learn useful information from its collected data.
+Then, the LNs will share their trained learning models with the CS.
+After that, the CS will calculate the aggregated model (i.e., the global model) and share this model back with the LNs.
+When a LN receives this aggregated model from the CS, it will integrate with its current LN and train its local dataset.
 This process will be repeated until convergence or reaching a predefined maximum number of iterations.
-To the end, we can obtain the global learning model for all the learning nodes.
+In the end, we can obtain the global learning model for all the LNs.